Procession in Kolkata to mark consecration ceremony of Ram temple in Ayodhya | Politics

 - India

+A grand procession, featuring a tableau depicting Lord Ram offering obeisance to Goddess Durga, was held here on Monday to celebrate the consecration ceremony of Ayodhya's Ram temple.

-A large procession to mark the consecration ceremony of Ayodhya's Ram temple was taken out from north Kolkata on Monday.
-The procession started from Baikuntha Temple near Ganesh Talkies and will culminate at Ram temple on Chittaranjan Avenue.
+The procession started from Baikuntha Nath Temple near Ganesh Talkies and culminated at the over 80-year-old Ram Mandir (temple) on Chittaranjan Avenue in north Kolkata.

-The procession with tableaus and placards depicting Lord Ram and Goddess Durga was led by leader of the opposition of West Bengal assembly and BJP MLA Suvendu Adhikari and other leaders including Rahul Sinha.
+The procession with placards and flags having images of Lord Ram was led by Leader of Opposition in West Bengal assembly Suvendu Adhikari and other BJP leaders including Rahul Sinha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)